nsdrozario/granite-amp/README.md

 to the top of `CMakeLists.txt` before invoking CMake solved it.
 For MinGW/MSYS2, libc may be located in /usr/lib.

 You may need to invoke Ninja without any targets at first to build the C API at first, but after that, you should be able to run `ninja install` successfully afterwards.
-Now, this project can be built with the command `make clean && make` while the working directory is the root directory of this repository.
+Now, this project can be built with the command `make -f Makefile_WINDOWS clean && make -f Makefile_WINDOWS` while the working directory is the root directory of this repository.